 I have been running ever sense.
 From 5Ks to 10Ks to Half Marathons, I have enjoyed every race.
 My best time for a 5K is 18:37.
 After a few years of running races that same friend I went to watch run his marathon challenged me to run with him.
 After much debate..
 I agreed.
 26.2 miles.

-After a few months into my training my wife and I got the exciting news that we were expecting our first child.
+After a few months into my training my wife and I got the exciting news that we were expecting our first child (as of November of 2017 we are now expecting our 2nd).
 WAHOOO!!
 We were very excited but we couldn't decide if we would find out the sex of the baby until he/she would arrive.
 It just so happen that the the race coincided with the point we could find out the sex of our child.
 We went to the doctors had the sonogram and they placed the results into an envelope.
 During the sonogram we closed our eyes as the doctors checked everything.
 So my very talented wife decided to make these amazing signs to hold up at the finish line.
 She kept telling me, they only way we are going to find out what are baby will be is if you finish.
 Talk about motivation.

 Race day gets here and I am nervous as can be but I have a very good strategy, my training has been consistent and I was surprisingly well-rested.
 I start off very slow and soon get into my groove.
 And then comes Mile 18.
 I start to feel a little pain in my right knee.
 I hit mile 19 and it felt like someone stabbed my knee.
 I was in SO MUCH PAIN, so much so that I tempted quitting.
 Throwing all of the training out the window and everything I had sacrificed and worked hard for.
 I stopped for a moment (and by moments I mean many minutes at least 10) to try to relieve the pain but all I could think about was she was waiting for me.
 After a several minutes I started back running but not at the pace I once had (I was cruising at 7:12 pace before the knee issue).
 As I came around the corner with a little less than a 1/8 of a mile to go she ripped open the envelope with her best friends and cried tears of joy as she held up this sign.